 The results show that in all fifty-two alternative scenarios the NPV is always positive.
 The percentage variation among the critical variables does not occur with the same magnitude, so it cannot be defined which one affects the NPV more.
 However, it emerges how the cost components have less influence than the other variables, and this result is consistent with what was reported in section 3.1.
 In particular, the variable that might be most susceptible to variation among the three cost variables is the purchase cost variable since, given the significant presence of gold in this board evidently this value might push that cost up in correspondence with a gold price that tends to increase in the market.
 The increase of 500 €/t results in a change in NPV contained between 0.4-1.9%.
 Since it was decided to increase all board purchase prices by a fixed value, the Big WPCBs that have the lowest purchase cost will have the largest percentage change.
 Variation among the four types of boards tends to be contained as they vary in material content (and in particular gold) and different purchase cost.
 As for the variation in the price of gold, if it decreases by 10% (i.e., the scenario with 46,540 €/kg), the NPV is reduced by about 10.7-11.8%.
 This change is highly possible, since these values are the extremes that have been recorded in the market over the past year.
-However, with the same probability it is also possible that NPV increases because of this price increase.
+However, with the same probability, it is also possible for the NPV to increase due to a positive change in this price.
 A reduction in purity levels has the same effect as a reduction in the selling price of the metal.
 Although the analysis covers all metals, given the weight of gold the effect is mainly on this variable.
 In fact, the gold price of 51,876 €/kg due to the effect of 95% purity becomes 49,282 €/kg.
 When a 10% reduction in gold purity is applied that price becomes 44,095 €/kg.
 The change is more significant (-10.5%) than at the decrease in the gold price seen above, resulting in a greater change in NPV, which is reduced by about 11.1-12.6%.

 The low weight of investment costs results in a lower impact on the degree of plant saturation, which in correspondence with a reduction in the number of boards processed sees an equal decrease in operating costs, but also in related revenues.
 The change in NPV is between 10.2-10.7% in correspondence with a 10% reduction in boards processed.
 This scenario appears to be unlikely since the size of the plant studied in this work appears to belong to a small-to-medium size plant and considering the growing trend that characterizes this market.
 The last variable analysed is that of the opportunity cost of capital.
 A higher value of the risk associated with 7.5% results in a reduction in NPV of 11.1%.
 The higher risk could be associated with the idea that the investor might opt to recycle other alternative projects associated with the same level of risk.
 This scenario may clearly depend on the macroeconomic environment to be considered.